AdobeDocs/analytics-platform.en/help/data-views/derived-fields/derived-fields.md

 The following limitations apply to the Derived field functionality in general:

 - You can use a maximum of 10 different schema fields (not including standard fields) when defining rules for a derived field.
-- You can have a maximum of 100 derived fields per CJA connection.
+- You can have a maximum of 100 derived fields per Customer Journey Analytics connection.